skedgo/tripkit-ios/docs/view-controllers.md

 This view controller has the following features:

 - Show departures for an individual stop or larger station
-	- Show real-time information where available, including real-time departure time, service disruption and availability/crowdedness.
+	- Real-time information where available, including real-time departure and arrival times, service disruptions and crowdedness of individual services.
-	- Optionally show wheelchair accessibility information
+	- Optionally with wheelchair accessibility information
-	- Adjust departure time
+	- Let users set the time of the first departure time
 - Show details of each service
-	- Route on the map
+	- Toute on the map
 	- List of stops including arrival and departure time at each stop
 	- Real-time vehicle location where available